-- Try high-intensity interval training, which provides a variety of benefits.
+This provides a variety of benefits.
 During these routines, short bursts of high-intensity workload challenge the body and activate your body’s fast-twitch muscle fibers.
 These fibers need more fuel to operate and burn more calories when you’re exercising them.
 This type of workout is efficient, burns fat and increases metabolism.

-- Workout to your favorite TV program
+2. Workout to your favorite TV program

 What gets you going?
 “Eye of the Tiger?”
 “I Will Survive?”
 Music has been found to improve your endurance and can also make the workout more tolerable and improve your mood.